chrismp/Data-Journalism-Jobs/README.md

 # DataJournalismJobs.com
-[DataJournalismJobs.com](http://datajournalismjobs.com) is an open-source data journalism-related jobs listing.
+[DataJournalismJobs.com](http://datajournalismjobs.com) is an open-source data journalism jobs board.

 A user who want to post a new job to the listing must submit it through a Google Form.
 If approved, the job will appear on the site.